Conditional Transitions

 - Initial State: Session starts, maybe in a default "general" step.

-is empty. - User Action / LLM Response: The agent uses the
+recentlyUsedToolsis empty. - User Action / LLM Response: The agent uses the

-tool. - State Update:
+thinktool. - State Update:

-. - Next Interaction - Condition Check: Before the next LLM call, the
+OrchestrationStateManager.addUsedTool(sessionId, "think")is called.recentlyUsedToolsnow contains["think"]. - Next Interaction - Condition Check: Before the next LLM call, the

-evaluates conditions:- Step "general" (Default) -> May remain candidate.
+OrchestrationManagerevaluates conditions:- Step "general" (Default) -> May remain candidate.

 - Step "post_analysis_step" (

-: "think") -> Condition is checked againstrecentlyUsedTools
+tool_used: "think") -> Condition is checked againstrecentlyUsedTools.
+It passes.

 - Step Activation: Since conditions for "post_analysis_step" passed, it becomes the active step.

-is called. - Tool Availability: On the next turn, when the LLM asks for tools, the system provides only those allowed in "post_analysis_step" (e.g.,
+OrchestrationStateManager.setActiveStep(sessionId, "post_analysis_step")is called. - Tool Availability: On the next turn, when the LLM asks for tools, the system provides only those allowed in "post_analysis_step" (e.g.,

 Multi-Agent Relevance